Xetnus/osm-finder/README.md

 3. **Download [flex.lua](https://github.com/Xetnus/osm-finder/blob/main/flex.lua)** and run the following commands (in Linux):
     - Note: you may need to move files around and change directory/file permissions appropriately to ensure that the postgres user can access `massachusetts-latest.osm.bz2` and `flex.lua`.
-    - Note: if you get an error message saying "peer authentication failed" when you run the last command, check out the solution at https://stackoverflow.com/a/26735105/1941353, but replace every instance of 'postgres' with 'osmuser'.
+    - Note: if you get an error saying "peer authentication failed" when you run the last command, check out the solution at https://stackoverflow.com/a/26735105/1941353, but replace every instance of 'postgres' with 'osmuser'.

 ```
     sudo -u postgres createuser osmuser